 Students assigned to the Learning Center who improve their grades, transition to structured study for one complete grading period before this academic support is removed.

 Students are expected to attend all classes and school-wide events in a punctual and attentive manner.
 All attendance issues are reset at the end of each semester.
 Should there be absence issues in consecutive semesters, the Director of Residential Life may take necessary action.

 Unless otherwise specified in the course syllabus, if students must be absent from class, assignments due on that day must be submitted to course instructor(s) electronically or given to the on-duty residential life instructor who will place them in the appropriate instructor mailbox in the main office.
 It is the student's responsibility to obtain class notes and assignments from missed classes, whether excused or unexcused.

 Short term excused absence, defined as up to two consecutive days, are as follows:

-A student excused from classes due to illness should be in his/her room recovering and is expected to follow the instructions of the Director of Health Services for the remainder of the day.
-The Dean of Students will meet with any students who disregard the Director of Health Services' instructions.
+- A student excused from classes due to illness should be in his/her room recovering and is expected to follow the instructions of the Director of Health Services for the remainder of the day.
+The Director of Residential Life will meet with any students who disregard the Director of Health Services' instructions.
 Residential staff will check in with excused students regularly throughout the day.
 Additionally, excused students fill out a meal request form to have food arranged to be brought from the dining hall.

-- Mental Health: Mental health days are intended for students who are struggling with recognized mental health issues that prevent them from going to class.
+- Wellness Days: Wellness days are intended for students who are struggling with recognized mental health issues that prevent them from going to class.
 Examples include depression, thoughts of self harm and external issues such as family emergencies.
-Lack of sleep due to poor planning/misuse of time, not being prepared for class/having work done or returning late from off-campus trips/school functions are not appropriate uses of mental health days.
-Mental health days are excused absences.
+Lack of sleep due to poor planning/misuse of time, not being prepared for class/having work done or returning late from off-campus trips/school functions are not appropriate uses of wellness days.
+Wellness days are excused absences.